 How many applications do you receive?

 On average we receive about 1000 applications for vacation placements and an additional 800 applications for training contracts.
-We typically interview between 10-15% of applicants.
-Application numbers vary across each office with London receiving a disproportionately high number of applications.
+We typically invite between 10-15% of applicants to undertake an assessment centre.

 Do you offer feedback on applications?

 Given the number of applications we receive, we do not offer individual feedback to those applicants who are unsuccessful at the application screening stage.
 In order to help you maximise your chances of success we recommend you read our application advice document and familiarise yourself with our capability framework.

 I do not meet your minimum academic requirement, can I still apply?

 We review all applications holistically, taking account of candidates’ academic achievements, work experience and extra-curricular activities.
 However, law is an intellectually demanding career and we are looking to recruit candidates who can evidence intellectual capability.
 If you have mitigating circumstances that have impacted negatively on your results then we will consider these when reviewing your application.
 There is an opportunity for you to include this information in your application form.
 If you would prefer to discuss in more detail prior to making an application, please contact us at email@example.com.